kainage/acts_as_featureable/README.md

 ### Feature scope

-Get all features by thier position
+Get all features ordered by thier _position_ ascending:

 ```ruby
 Feature.ordered
 ```

-Implementing the forms and views is up to you.
-An example form would be
+Implementing the forms and views is left up to the developer.

 ## Contributing